materialsproject/fireworks/docs/_sources/controlworker.rst.txt

 Potential pitfalls
 ------------------

-While setting execution directory is simple enough, we suggest that you avoid this feature of FireWorks unless absolutely necessary.
-Here are a few pitfalls to consider when using this feature:
+While setting execution directory is simple enough, there are a few pitfalls to consider when using this feature:

 #.
 If you have multiple Workers, make sure that the ``_launch_dir`` you set is accessible from all Workers.
 Or, set things up so that only the correct Worker will pull your job (see next section).
 #.
 If you direct multiple FireWorks into the same ``_launch_dir``, you might overwrite output files (like ``FW.json``).